sldenazis/avebot/README.md

+# avebot.pl

-# IRC Bot as plugin for Irssi client
+Avebot is an IRC Bot as plugin for Irssi client